 We're focusing on Dean to divert it.

-Nancy Pelosi told reporters Wednesday, I don't agree with the statement that was made.
+Nancy Pelosi told reporters Wednesday, I don't agree with the statement that was made, but she didn't ask for him to go anywhere.

-In a later telephone interview, Pelosi firmly rejected any talk that Dean should resign uh from his post, calling that ridiculous and unthinkable.
+In a later telephone interview, Pelosi firmly rejected any talk that Dean should resign from his post, calling that ridiculous and unthinkable.

 Wouldn't they just love that, she said of Republicans.